 - You come to know that your work was responsible for your injury or illness.

-The first stage of a worker’s compensation process is sending a notification to the worker’s employer relating to the injury at work or illness caused by work and also filing a formal workers compensation insurance claim.
+The first stage of filing the WC policy process is sending a notification to the worker’s employer relating to the injury at work or illness caused by work.
+Also, filing a formal workmen compensation insurance claim application is necessary.
 The notification of injury or illness to the employer should include these details:

 - How the injury occurred (as detailed as possible)

-Sharan Kumar was working in J.S Manufacturing facility from the last five years.
+Sharan Kumar was working in the J.S Manufacturing facility for the last five years.
 He was a responsible worker who never took unnecessary leaves and was also very punctual with his work.

 Read More: What is the Workmen’s Compensation Act?

 However, last Monday, Sharan did not report to the office, and his team manager called him to know the reason.
-His wife picked up the phone to inform that Sharan felt a pull while moving some containers at the workplace but thought nothing of it until it started getting worse over the weekend.
+His wife informed that Sharan felt a pull while moving some containers at the workplace.
+However, he thought nothing of it until it started getting worse over the weekend.

-Now the doctor had told Sharan that he had a potential herniated disc and he should rest until he got fine.
+The doctor told Sharan that he had a potential herniated disc and he should rest until he got fine.
 Sharan’s manager (who called him) sanctioned his ten days leave over the phone.

-Next day, Sharan’s wife visited J.S Manufacturing facility and filled the workmen compensation insurance policy.
-She gave the complete detail of the accident, like date, time, place of injury, etc. and informed the insurer as well.
+The next day, Sharan’s wife visited the J.S Manufacturing facility and filled the workmen compensation claim.
+She gave complete detail of the accident, such as date, time, place of injury, etc. and informed the insurer too.

-As Sharan’s wife timely informed the the workmen compensation insurance company, the latter considered the claim application.
-As the accident during the working hours, the worker compensation insurance company paid compensation to Sharan without the case going to the workers’ courts.
+As Sharan’s wife timely informed the workmen compensation insurance company, the latter considered the claim application.
+As the accident occurred during working hours, the worker compensation insurance company paid compensation to Sharan without the case going to the workers’ courts.

 Here the early communication helped in the timely settlement of the claim.

 Rahul Malhotra, a retail sales associate, injured his elbows and legs while hauling clothes at the workplace.
 As the injury was not looking major, he continued working in the store.
-In the evening, when he reached his home, he felt great pain in his right elbow which now also became motionless.
+When he reached his home, he had pain in his right elbow which also became motionless.

-As his family had gone to attend a relatives’ marriage, he called his friend, Varun who took him to a private clinic.
-After a series of X-rays, the doctor found a severe swelling in Rahul’s right elbow and gave him an injection and medicines for some relief.
+His family went to attend a relatives’ marriage so he called his friend -Varun.
+He took Rahul to a private clinic for X-rays and tests.
+The doctor found a severe swelling in Rahul’s right elbow and gave him an injection and medicines for some relief.
 Once the swelling went, the doctor advised Rahul to go for physiotherapy as well.

-Rahul rushed to the HR department to fill the workmen compensation insurance form.
+Rahul rushed to the HR department to fill the workmen compensation insurance claim application form.
 He also phoned the insurer.
-However, the insurance company refused to consider it as a workplace injury and rejected the claim due to the delay of 10 days.
+However, the insurance company refused to consider it as a workplace injury.
+It rejected the claim due to the delay of 10 days.

-As Rahul neither informed anyone about his injury nor registered his claim within a stipulated time-frame, the workers compensation insurance company was right by rejecting his claim.
+Rahul neither informed anyone about his injury nor registered his claim within a stipulated time frame.
+Hence, the workers compensation insurance company rejected his claim.